WebAssembly/design/Semantics.md

 change.
 It is a validation error to use these operators on non-shared linear memory.

-The wait operators take three operands: a linear memory index, an expected value, and a relative timeout in milliseconds as an f64.
+The wait operators take three operands: an address operand, an expected value, and a relative timeout in milliseconds as an f64.
 The timeout must be non-negative, and can also be positive infinity.
 If the timeout is positive infinity then the timeout will never expire.

-The wait operation begins by performing an atomic load from the given memory index.
+The wait operation begins by performing an atomic load from the given address.
 If the loaded value is not equal to the expected value, the operator returns 1 ("not-equal").
 If the values are equal, the thread is suspended.
 If the thread is woken (by execution of the corresponding "wake" operator on another thread), the wait operator returns 0 ("ok").
 If the timeout expires before another thread wakes this one, this operator returns 2 ("timed-out").

 | Value | Description |
 | ---- | ---- |